IsaganiJulian/Depop-Data-Project/README.md

 > **Note:** The `data/raw/` directory is excluded from version control to protect sensitive customer information.
 Please add your own raw CSV files to `data/raw/` to use this project.

 ---

+## SQL Queries

+All SQL queries used in the project are organized in the `sql/` directory for clarity, reusability, and integration with Python and Tableau.

+- **`sql/eda/`**: Queries for exploratory data analysis (e.g., data overview, summary statistics, missing values).
+- **`sql/transform/`**: Data cleaning and transformation queries (e.g., handling nulls, type conversions).
+- **`sql/reporting/`**: Queries used for reporting and dashboards (e.g., revenue by state, top products).

+**Best Practices:**

+- Each query is saved in a separate, clearly-named `.sql` file.
+- Queries include a commented header with a description, author, and last modified date.
+- SQL code is formatted for readability and maintainability (keywords capitalized, each clause on a new line, meaningful aliases).

+**Example SQL file header:**
+-- File: eda_total_sales.sql
+-- Description: Returns the total number of sales in the sales table.
+-- Author: Isagani Hernandez
+-- Last Modified: 2025-05-08

+---
+### Using SQL Queries in Python

+You can load and execute queries from the `sql/` directory in your Python scripts or notebooks:

+with open('sql/eda/eda_total_sales.sql') as f: query = f.read()
+df = pd.read_sql_query(query, conn)

+---

+### Using SQL Queries in Tableau

+_Reporting queries for Tableau dashboards will be added as the project progresses._

+---

+## Example SQL Queries

+Below are examples of the types of queries stored in the `sql/` directory.
+For maintainability, use the actual `.sql` files in your workflow.

 ## ETL Pipeline